BeiDou: Conception and initial development

 The first satellite, BeiDou-1A, was launched on 30 October 2000, followed by BeiDou-1B on 20 December 2000.
 The third satellite, BeiDou-1C (a backup satellite), was put into orbit on 25 May 2003.
 The successful launch of BeiDou-1C also meant the establishment of the BeiDou-1 navigation system.

 On 2 November 2006, China announced that from 2008 BeiDou would offer an open service with an accuracy of 10 metres, timing of 0.2 microseconds, and speed of 0.2 metres/second.

 In February 2007, the fourth and last satellite of the BeiDou-1 system, BeiDou-1D (sometimes called BeiDou-2A, serving as a backup satellite), was launched.
 It was reported that the satellite had suffered from a control system malfunction but was then fully restored.

 In April 2007, the first satellite of BeiDou-2, namely Compass-M1 (to validate frequencies for the BeiDou-2 constellation) was successfully put into its working orbit.
 The second BeiDou-2 constellation satellite Compass-G2 was launched on 15 April 2009.

 On 15 January 2010, the official website of the BeiDou Navigation Satellite System went online, and the system's third satellite (Compass-G1) was carried into its orbit by a Long March 3C rocket on 17 January 2010.

 On 2 June 2010, the fourth satellite was launched successfully into orbit.

 The fifth orbiter was launched into space from Xichang Satellite Launch Center by an LM-3I carrier rocket on 1 August 2010.

 Three months later, on 1 November 2010, the sixth satellite was sent into orbit by LM-3C.

-Another satellite, the Beidou-2/Compass IGSO-5 (fifth inclined geosynchronous orbit) satellite, was launched from the Xichang Satellite Launch Center by a Long March 3A on 1 December 2011 (UTC).
+Another satellite, the BeiDou-2/Compass IGSO-5 (fifth inclined geosynchronous orbit) satellite, was launched from the Xichang Satellite Launch Center by a Long March 3A on 1 December 2011 (UTC).

 Chinese involvement in Galileo system

 In September 2003, China intended to join the European Galileo positioning system project and was to invest €230 million (US$296 million, £160 million) in Galileo over the next few years.
 At the time, it was believed that China's "BeiDou" navigation system would then only be used by its armed forces.

 In October 2004, China officially joined the Galileo project by signing the Agreement on the Cooperation in the Galileo Program between the "Galileo Joint Undertaking" (GJU) and the "National Remote Sensing Centre of China" (NRSCC).
-Based on the Sino-European Cooperation Agreement on Galileo program, China Galileo Industries (CGI), the prime contractor of the China's involvement in Galileo programs, was founded in December 2004.
-By April 2006, eleven cooperation projects within the Galileo framework had been signed between China and EU.
+Based on the Sino-European Cooperation Agreement on Galileo program, China Galileo Industries (CGI), the prime contractor of China's involvement in Galileo programs, was founded in December 2004.
+By April 2006, eleven cooperation projects within the Galileo framework had been signed between China and the EU.

-However, the Hong Kong-based South China Morning Post reported in January 2008 that China was not satisfied with its role in the Galileo project and was to compete with Galileo in the Asian market.